In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

 You can also compare the specs to loads of other u-locks.

-Kryptonite Kryptolok Series 2 U-lock Specs
+Kryptonite Kryptolok Standard U-lock Specs

 This page contains affiliate links, which means I may earn a small commission if you click through and make a purchase.
 You will not pay any extra.
 More details here.